-The District also helps to manage the Bunker Hill Groundwater Basin with the Citites, Districts and Agencies in the upper-watershed, in partnership we bring ample high quality for all uses.
+Water that would otherwise flow to the ocean is diverted and recharged by us for use in the long hot summers and during droughts.
+We also help manage the Bunker Hill Groundwater Basin with the Cities, Districts, and Agencies in the upper-watershed: in partnership we store and bring ample high-quality water for all uses.